SondagesPro/LS-cpVille/README.md

 - If your hoster have very limited time for PHP scriot : this can break.

 ## Documentation
-In a multi text question type : et a Sub question with SaisieVille automatically launch a system to
+In a multi text question type : set a Sub question with SaisieVille code launch a system to
 - Allow user search for postal code or part of town name to fill the sub question
 - Fill Extra sub question with code CodePostal with the postal code
 - Fill Extra sub question with code Insee with the Insee code
 - Fill Extra sub question with code Nom with the town name

+Each code can be completed by some cararcter : this allow multiple SaisieVille in same question.
+For example SaisieVilleA, SaisieVilleB and InseeA, InseeB filled by insee code.
 Plugin settings allow admin user to
 - Update the default sub question code and use awn code
 - Choose the maximum number of lines returned
 - Choose if extra sub question is shown or not